 The Court of Appeal has held that election programmes are only those that are broadcast for political parties or candidates – and not programmes initiated by broadcasters or other third parties (The Electoral Commission v Watson & Jones, CA239/2015 NZCA 512, 20 October 2016).

 Only general elections or by-elections for members of the House of Representatives are covered.
 Local body elections are not covered by the Election Programmes Code.

 What if a news or current affairs programme covers election issues – is that an election programme?

-However, news, current affairs and other programmes that cover the election or election issues will still be subject to the relevant broadcasting standards for Radio, Free-to-Air TV or Pay TV, and members of the public are able to complain about them to the relevant broadcaster (unless it’s a complaint about privacy, which can be made directly to the BSA).
+However, news, current affairs and other programmes that cover the election or election issues will still be subject to the relevant broadcasting standards in the Code of Broadcasting Standards in New Zealand, and members of the public are able to complain about them to the relevant broadcaster (unless it’s a complaint about privacy, which can be made directly to the BSA).

 There is no legal requirement for the on-air employee of a broadcaster to stop presenting their programme during the election campaign, just because they are an election candidate.
 However, the candidate will need to take care in how they engage on issues that might be relevant to the election.
 You, along with the employee, should use your own judgement, taking into account the ethical, legal and employment considerations and broadcasting standards.
 If a candidate plans to continue in their broadcasting role, broadcasting standards will apply and the candidate can expect to be the subject of careful public scrutiny.